woodentoken/lpv_273b/README.md

 This work is validated against an example provided in Nelson (1998).
 In that example, the nondimensional derivatives are provided along with a flight condition, and the longitudinal dynamics are recreated to be:
 ![image](https://github.com/woodentoken/lpv_273b/assets/43391485/21dca3ed-d019-444e-9523-770083a6c364)

 This example is included in `Nelson_example.m` which can be run to produce a matching A matrix, confirming, at least, that the calculation of the dimensional derivatives from the nondimensional derivatives is valid.
+There may be some discrepancy due to Nelson's use of rounding, but the overall result is basically exact.
+Individual matching with the dimensional coefficients can be performed for additional verification.